 Previously, there was caution in Qatar around the introduction of the VAT.
 According to Doha Bank CEO R Seetharaman the implementation of VAT in Qatar “depends on several factors like the fiscal policy, revenue streams and commodity prices.
-The recent budget announced by Qatar 2017 is quite comprehensive, and my opinion is that VAT might be deferred here to assess how it works out in countries of the region where it will be implemented soon.”
+My opinion is that VAT might be deferred here to assess how it works out in countries of the region where it will be implemented soon.”

 Lessons learned from Saudi Arabia & UAE implementations

 Difficulties related to that fact that these were full introductions of new VAT systems.
 As a result, the main focus was not on foreign suppliers of digital services to consumers in these GCC Member States.
 The focus and energy of tax authorities were, naturally, that local companies got it right.